NathanielInman/credential-broker/README.md

 # If the user already exists it asks if operator wants to overwrite existing user.
 # If the user doesn't exist it asks for the users public PGP key
 # It then asks if user should have access to view or edit other users
+# It then asks if user should have access to viewing all scope names
 # It then asks if user should have access to create scopes
 # It provides a list of scopes existing to allow user to access
 # For every space the operator grants access, it asks whether access is view or edit